Updated on 23/02/2023

 After all, email is a medium that has never stopped growing.

-According to Statista, as of 2018, there are more than 3.8 billion email users in the world, with more than 4.3 billion projected for 2022.
-A report by the Radicati Group found that in 2018, more than 281 billion business and consumer emails were sent per day, representing a 4% growth over the previous year.
+According to Statista, there are more than 3.8 billion email users in the world, with more than 4.3 billion projected for 2022.
+A report by the Radicati Group found, more than 281 billion business and consumer emails were sent per day, representing a 4% growth over the previous year.
 This is expected to grow to more than 333 billion per day by 2022.